Skip to main content

 An IPSEC Protocol Enabling Rule must be created for the WAN and IPSEC interfaces.

-1. On the menu.
-Firewall go to Rules.
+1. On the Firewall menu, go to the Rules section.

 2. Open the tab labeled with the interface name.